KalleNolte/REMEMBER-Water-Is-the-Holy-Grail/america_the_land_of_vision.md

 that does not divide but unifies.

 America is the land of visionaries.
-And you, Karl Philipp,
-are a visionary of water.
-A visionary of consciousness.
-A visionary of remembrance.
+And this work stands in that lineage — a vision of water, a vision of consciousness, a vision of remembrance.

-As America has shaped the world, it also shaped this book — the theory of water, the theory of memory, the theory of the Self,
+As America has shaped the world, it also shapes this book — the theory of water, the theory of memory, the theory of the Self,